braze-inc/braze-docs/_docs/_hidden/wip_partnerships/WIP_guidelines.md

 ## Review Process {#review}

 The review process may take several days to a week to get approved.
-We understand other companies may have a different writing style than we do at Braze, so we will need time to make sure it aligns with the Braze voice and the specific formatting that we use.
+We understand other companies and writers may have a different writing style than we do at Braze, so we will need time to make sure it aligns with the Braze voice and the specific formatting that we use.

 Once the Pull Request has been approved by our writers, we will move it out of `wip_partnerships` to the correct location in our repository.